i008/clean_ipynb/README.rst

 Cleanup imports in jupyter notebooks

-# Usage
+Usage:

 pip install cleanipynb

-cleanipynb path_to_your_notebook.ipynb .
+cleanipynb path_to_your_notebook.ipynb

 Be careful it does the cleaning inplace!